Prajwal-Pardhi/Calculator-Website/README.md

 # Calculator-Website
-Its a calculator developed using HTML, CSS and JavaScript
+It's a code of calculator website developed using HTML, CSS and JavaScript